 Status of Bathing water in Europe

-In six European countries, 3 % or more of bathing waters were of poor quality: Albania (seven bathing waters or 5.9 %), Estonia (three bathing waters or 5.6 %), Hungary (10 bathing waters or 3.9 %), Ireland (five bathing waters or 3.4 %), the Netherlands (24 bathing waters or 3.3 %) and Slovakia (one bathing water or 3.1 %).
-In Albania, the number of poor bathing sites dropped significantly since 2015, when 31 bathing water sites (or 39.1 %) were assessed as poor.
-This improvement can be linked to the construction of five waste water treatment plants in Albania in recent years.
+In six EU countries, 3% or more of bathing waters were of poor quality: Estonia (two bathing waters or 3.1%), France (99 bathing waters or 3.0%), the Netherlands (34 bathing waters or 4.6%), Latvia (two bathing waters or 3.6%), Slovakia (one bathing water or 3.1%) and Sweden (16 bathing waters or 3.5%).
+In Albania, the number of poor bathing sites dropped significantly since 2015, when 31 bathing water sites (or 39.1%) were assessed as poor.
+In 2021, there were only eight poor bathing waters (or 6.7%) in Albania.
+This improvement can be linked to the construction of five wastewater treatment plants in Albania in recent years.

-For more insight into this topic go to the latest European Bathing Water Quality in 2020 story map.
+For more insight into this topic go to the latest European bathing water quality in 2021 briefing.

 If you want to learn more